Tanushdas22/PropertyFindr/README.md

 You can install these libraries using pip: pip install requests beautifulsoup4 apscheduler

-## Proxy Configuration
 The script uses a proxy to send requests.
-Configure the following proxy details in the scrape_apartments function:

-proxy_host: Proxy host.
-proxy_port: Proxy port.
-proxy_login: Proxy login (if required).
-proxy_password: Proxy password (if required).

-## Email Configuration
-Update the email configuration in the send_email function:
+Do not forget to update the email configuration in the send_email function.

-sender_email: Your email address.
-sender_password: Your email account password.
-Note: For security reasons, consider using an application-specific password or environment variables to manage sensitive information.

 ## Code Explanation
 1. scrape_apartments(max_price):